CommandRunner/command-runner/README.md

 - Edit the commands you'd like to save directly in commands.txt so you can organize everything properly instead of using the save command funciton directly.
 - Share your playbooks with people to get different ideas.
+- Make playbooks for beginners so they know what commands to use and why.

 ---